 many of his other shooting victories on the right breast of his uniform tunic.
 On his left breast he wears the Queen's Diamond Jubilee Medal.
 Smith also poses with his Martini-Henry

 Rifle.
 Interestingly in the 1897 Colony of Natal Departmental Reports Smith states that during the competition at Bisley the Natal team switch from their old Martini-Henry rifles to

-the newer Lee-Enfield rifle which resulted in the team achieving much better results, no doubt owing to the Enfield's higher velocity of much flatter trajectory.
+the newer Lee-Enfield rifle which resulted in the team achieving much better results, no doubt owing to the Enfield's round's higher velocity and much flatter trajectory.

 Durban Natal, South Africa

 As is often the case no single biographical source outlines Murray Smith’s entire life let alone military career but several period sources along with a bit of current genealogical